BuzzFeed says its morning news show ‘AM to DM’ is reaching 1M daily viewers

 For example, reporter Alex Kantrowitz came on the show last Tuesday to talk about his story about “dark” political advertising on Twitter.
 (BuzzFeed also pointed to that story as a sign that the show has editorial independence from Twitter, even though it was created through a financial partnership between the two companies.)
 And AM to DM took a much more serious, straight news-style approach when covering the mass shootings earlier this week.

 Next up?
-Well, Vanegas-Gesuale estimated that 90 percent of the show is currently scripted, and Fitzgerald said he’d like to see that number go down, with the show incorporating even more real-time interaction with viewers.
+Well, Vanegas-Gesuale estimated that 90 percent of the show is currently scripted, rehearsed or otherwise planned ahead of time, and Fitzgerald said he’d like to see that number go down, with the show incorporating even more real-time interaction with viewers.

 “When you see your insight or your humor or your cute dog honored and go viral, you engage more,” Jones added.
 “If this show is popping off, we want to be a part of that.”Featured Image: BuzzFeed